InfectedIsm/some-quizz/Quizzes/3 - Secureum - Solidity 201.md

 C) It can help prevent tokens getting stuck in contracts
 D) It removes reentrancy risk

+> ERC777 aim to improve ERC20 by adding (1) hooks : `tokenToSend` and `tokenReceived`, which are functions that are called by the ERC777 token when received by a contract which can enable multiple functionality, as atomic purchase (the contract can react to the transfer and directly use the token), rejecting some tokens (by reverting the call), redirecting the token, …
+An ERC777 token can chose to revert if the recipient address cannot receive properly the token, which prevent from them being stuck forever
+>

 ---

 **Q14 The OpenZeppelin library that provides onlyOwner modifier**